Keystroke Dynamics: Concepts, Techniques, and Applications: Keystroke Authentication on Touch Screen and Mobile Devices

-Giuffrida et al. \cite{giuffrida2014sensed} proposed a novel keystroke authentication system enhanced with sensor data for authentication of mobile devices.
+Giuffrida et al. \cite{giuffrida2014sensed} developed a novel keystroke authentication system enhanced with sensor data for authentication of mobile devices.
 They used novel sensor features to analyze the typing behavior of a user.
-Machine learning techniques were used to authenticate users and to associate the timing-based keystroke features with movement sensors information.
-Giuffrida et al. developed UNAGI, a fixed-text authentication system for Android.
-Their current prototype modified the traditional Android software keyboardand leveraged a number of modules e.g. feature extraction, training and detection.
+Machine learning techniques were used to authenticate users and to associate the timing-based keystroke features with movement sensor information.
+They developed UNAGI, a fixed-text authentication system for Android.
+Their current prototype modified the traditional Android software keyboard and leveraged a number of modules, e.g., feature extraction, training, and detection.
 The sensor-enhanced keystroke dynamics techniques were implemented through these support modules.
 The user had to type a fixed-text password during an authentication session.
 Their authentication system processed this password for analysis.
 When the user typed, UNAGI recorded the key-press events and also sampled movement sensor data periodically.
 They used two Android sensor sampling interfaces: TYPE\_LINEAR\_ACCELERATION and TYPE\_GYROSCOPE.
 Sensor values were collected at a high sampling frequency.
 In order to accomplish this, the SENSOR\_DELAY\_FASTEST flag was specified at sensor listener registration time.
 The feature extraction module of UNAGI processed the collected data and extracted suitable features.
-Feaures from the training sessions were fed to the training module to develop a user profile.
+Features from the training sessions were fed to the training module to develop a user profile.
 The detection module compared the features of a testing session against the user profiles for authentication of genuine users.
-Different techniques were required by sensor-enhanced keystroke dynamics in order to collect keystroke and sensor data.
-The timestamps of KD and KU events were recorded as keystroke data.
-Three distinct distributions from the accelerometer and sensor data were sampled to collect sensor data.
-They recorded KD and KU events only for alphanumeric characters.
-The keystroke events for all the other characters were ignored.
-The Android API provided instantaneous sensor values which were used for sampling sensor distributions.
-For every collected sample, there was a timestamp associated to it.
+The movement sensor features considered by UNAGI were root mean square, number of local maxima and minima, minimal and maximal value, mean delta, the sum of negative values, the sum of positive values, mean value, mean value during KD and KU events, and standard deviation.
+The keystroke features considered by UNAGI were KD-KD time, KD-KU time, KU-KD time, and KU-KU time.
+After the feature extraction phase, the output was a vector that consisted of all the features, both keystroke and movement sensor features.
+In their experiment, threshold-based binary classification algorithms were suitable.
+Giuffrida et al. used one-class SVM, Naive Bayes, k-Nearest Neighbours (kNN), and the mean algorithm.
+They also used several distance metrics - Euclidean, Euclidean normed, Manhattan, Manhattan scaled, and Mahalanobis.
+They used three different configurations for evaluation purposes: keystroke data only, sensor data only, and a combination of both.
+Results showed better accuracy with sensor-based features rather than keystroke timing features, i.e., an EER of 0.08\% for sensor-based features vs. an EER of 4.97\% for keystroke timing features.